An Optical Control Environment for Benchmarking Reinforcement Learning Algorithms: Potential Impact and future work

+Our simulation environment offers significant benefits in tackling challenging and realistic reinforcement learning problems.
+Real-world reinforcement learning problems are often highly challenging due to factors such as high-dimensionality of control, noisy behaviors, and distribution shift \citep{dulac2019challenges, agarwal2021theory, du2019provably}.
+By selecting a large $N$-stage number with the hard mode in our simulation environment, we can create high-dimensional and difficult control scenarios.
+The hard mode of the OPS environment exhibits a distinct noise distribution in the testing environment compared to the training environment, which mirrors the challenges encountered in real-world reinforcement learning problems.

+In our simulation, we have access to the objective function of the OPS (ignoring noise), which provides valuable structural information and physical constraints.
+This enables us to explore additional information about the OPS function and incorporate it into RL algorithms.
+Rather than focusing on generic nonconvex problems, many real-world scenarios involve specific nonconvex control problems with known objective functions or physical constraints \citep{miryoosefi2019reinforcement}.
+Exploring the nonconvex and periodic nature of the OPS objective can greatly benefit real-world RL problems that encompass structural information.

-\textbf{Optics community.} High pulse energy lasers can be used in laser accelerators, large-scale material processing, and medicine \cite{fermann2013ultrafast}.
-Optical (coherent) pulse stacking is one of the easiest and promising ways to scale the pulse energy \cite{Tunnermann:17}.
-However, the conventional control algorithms for OPS are not very effective \cite{du2019deterministic}.
-RL methods are able to control this kind of multi-dimensional and nonlinear environment.
-Similar to our OPS control system, all of the optical control problems are affected by the nonlinearity and periodicity of the light inference (as shown in \cref{fig:cps_func}), including coherent optical inference \cite{wetzstein2020inference} and linear optical sampling \cite{dorrer2003linear}, which can be used for precise measurement, industrial manufacturing, and scientific research.
-We believe our simulation is one of the important and typical optical control environments.
-Beyond OPS, RL methods have the potential to drive the next generation of optical laser technologies even the next generation of scientific control technologies\cite{genty2020machine}.
-This is because many phenomena in optics are nonlinear and multidimensional, with noise-sensitive dynamics that are extremely challenging to model using conventional methods.
+Similar to our OPS control system, optical control problems in general are influenced by the nonlinearity and periodicity of light interactions.
+This includes applications such as coherent optical interference \citep{wetzstein2020inference} and linear optical sampling \citep{dorrer2003linear}, which find utility in precise measurement, industrial manufacturing, and scientific research.
+We consider our simulation environment to be an important and representative optical control environment.
+Furthermore, RL methods have the potential to drive advancements in optical laser technologies and the next generation of scientific control technologies \citep{genty2020machine}.